Numerical model of the Gross-Pitaevskii equation for rotating Bose-Einstein condensates using smoothed-particle hydrodynamics: Methods

 Let us describe Eq.~(\ref{eq:2dGPeq}) in the complex representation as a preparation for the SPH calculation with explicit time-integrating scheme.
 By substituting the complex representation of wavefunction $\psi$, $\psi=u+iw$, into Eq.~(\ref{eq:2dGPeq}) and comparing each part of the complex expression on the left and right sides, the following simultaneous equations are obtained after simple calculations:

 Here, $|\psi|^2=u^2+w^2$, where $\psi$ must satisfy the following normalization conditions all the times:

-To perform the simulations, we adopted the 4th-order Runge-Kutta method for the time-integration of variables $X$ and $Y$ in Eq.~(\ref{eq:simuleq}).
+\HLPOFR{ Equation~(\ref{eq:normalcond}) represents the law of quantum mechanics, which states that the integral of the square of wavefunction over the entire spatial domain is always one~\cite{Berman2018}.} To perform the simulations, we adopted the 4th-order Runge-Kutta method for the time-integration of variables $X$ and $Y$ in Eq.~(\ref{eq:simuleq}).
 In addition, we normalized the wave functions according to Eq.~(\ref{eq:normalcond}) at every time step of the simulation.
 The SPH representation of the operators on the right-hand side of Eq.~(\ref{eq:simuleq}) is explained in Section~\ref{sec:explainsph}.